1inch/sdks/typescript/aqua/README.md

 ### Docked Event

-Emitted when a liquidity order is completed.
+Emitted when a liquidity strategy is completed.

 ```typescript
 import { DockedEvent } from '@1inch/aqua-sdk'